akbinod/gatech-ml-2/readme.md

 Everything is kicked off from main.py.
 Please change the function called at the bottom of the file.
 You can choose to run one of 3 main problems, or run the ANN (part 2 of the assignment)

+As last checked in, running that file will run the code for Part 2 of the assignment.
+Since the RHC and GA portions of that take so long to run, the code in IrisANN.benchmark() has been commented in part to just run the benchmarking of SA as a sub for back propagation.
+To run the entire code, please uncomment the appropriate lines in the benchmark() function.

+To run the benchmarking in Part 1, please uncomment the solution you want to run in main(), e,g., uncomment SolveQueens(False).
+To run hyper parameter tuning for Queens, run SolveQueens(True)

 </p>
 <h3>Code Environment</h3>